-Digital processes are much less time consuming as they can be done at the new recruit’s pace and in their own time.
-Having all onboarding information at their fingertips saves managers having to sift through endless paperwork.
+Digital processes are much less time-consuming as they can be done at the new recruit’s pace and in their own time.
+Having all onboarding information at their fingertips saves managers from having to sift through endless paperwork.
 What’s more, online onboarding can begin before the new employee sets foot through the door.
 This speeds up the process and saves on resources.

 Onboarding software is accessible at any time and long after the new recruit is engaged within the company.
 As such, any lost or forgotten information is easily accessible online at a later date.

 Onboarding programs have in-built checklists and confirmations, which employees check off as they go.
-What’s more, electronic signatures can be made online, saving new hires having to come into the office.
+In addition to this, electronic signatures can be made online, saving new hires from having to come into the office.
 Integrations with software like Signaturit are great for offering e-sign capabilities.

 As onboarding employees digitally requires less one-to-one in-person training, your company will spend less money on manpower.
 This comes in the form of training personnel or HR managers.

-Yet, if the company has created a proper onboarding experience, it can be just as effective as a traditional one.
-In order to do this, it is crucial that the company personalizes their onboarding.
+Given that a company has created a proper onboarding experience, it can be just as effective as a traditional one.
+In order to do this, it is crucial that the company personalizes its onboarding.
 Doing this will ensure that the experience is unique.
 What’s more, new employees won’t feel like they’re missing out on anything.

-Using web recruitment as an introduction offers new hires a taste of the culture of the company, its values and functions.
-Yet, how can a company personalize their online onboarding to follow this experience?
-By including some fun, innovative and exciting practices that improve employee experience!
+Using web recruitment as an introduction offers new hires a taste of the culture of the company, its values, and functions.
+Yet, how can a company personalize its online onboarding to follow this experience?
+By including some fun, innovative, and exciting practices that improve employee experience!
 Let’s take a look at how this can be done.

 Innovative ways to communicate